Why you need a content strategy framework

 Define your tone of voice

 When identifying your tone of voice, consider your buyer persona.
-Is your content's tone of voice pitched in the best way?
+Is your content's tone of voice pitched correctly?

 Successful brands have unique personalities expressed in part through their tone of voice.
 A consistent, distinct brand tone of voice will help keep content cohesive.
 Your tone of voice is not what you say but how you say it, the words you use, and the rhythm and pace you adopt.